top of page

 Symbol formation arises through identification, for which we also cannot find a binding explanation.
 Since there is no physical mode of transmission that allows us to grasp symbol formation, we are talking about psychic phenomena.
 The brain as the "place" of consciousness does not comprehensively explain symbol formation in its often puzzling variety, since electrochemical synaptic mechanisms could not in themselves generate or shape symbol formation.
 How a concrete symbol formation occurs cannot be proven with fixed causes, although there is talk of undetectable psychons..

 The image of classical physics changed dramatically with quantum physics, which denied strict objectivity.
 It describes fundamental phenomena of creation.
 Confusing are many of its fundamental terms such as lack of causality, superposition, entangled state, non-locality, action at a distance, absurdity, decoherence.
 Quantum events are subject to uncontrollable chance, they cannot be predicted.
 The structure of these concepts is also comprehensively demonstrable for the symbolic forms of our consciousness, but discussing them here is beyond the scope of this essay.
 But I give two examples below for ease of understanding.
-They are discussed in detail in my study: In der Falle des Seins.
+They are discussed in detail in my studies: In der Falle des Seins and: Die zweigeteilte Schöpfung.

 In a figurative sense, consciousness reveals to us the "energy" of the spiritual symbolic formations through identification.
 Compare a quantum field with identification.
 It connects two things via the "field" of identification without being subject to limits, which also applies to the quantum field.
 For two quantum particles that are arbitrarily far away from each other reveal their connection.
 If one of the particles is measured, the other takes on the corresponding property at the same moment.
 There is no explanation for this within the framework of the usual world view, a statement by the quantum physicist Anton Zeilinger.[3]
 Visualise the symbol of the tree, which connects reality and its symbolism at the same time, without having to see it.